iamber12/job-status-monitoring/README.md

 ```

 ## Spinning up the server
-`server` is the client package used to launch the Job Status server.
+`server` is the package used to launch the Job Status server.

 Fetch the package using:
 ```bash